mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Question:** Hojo-san?
 Does the form that you act out your karma in...
 To take another example, if I don’t have any ability in this life to control my eating, does that mean that in a previous life it was an eating issue?
 Or could it have been... ?
 How are the karmas from different lives carried over?
 Does it mean that my ancestors maybe were starving and they didn’t have enough food, so now in my life I am not able to control my eating and I eat a lot?
 Is it that connection?
 Or could it be that they have the same problems, were they overeaters in their lives, and that’s passed on?
 Is it passed on in the exact same form, or how does it change?

-**Katagiri:** Do you mean, for instance, if you smoke now, that habit is already something you did in the past?
+**Katagiri Roshi:** Do you mean, for instance, if you smoke now, that habit is already something you did in the past?

 **Same person:** Is it that or, could it be from – I don’t know what another explanation would be that I would now smoke.
 Would it come from something else other than that my ancestors smoked?
 The form that I manifest my karma in, is that the exact form that my ancestors’ had?

-**Katagiri:** Well whatever it is, if you *do* whatever, right now, in today’s life – smoking, or not smoking, whatever – probably you can ask why you smoke.
+**Katagiri Roshi:** Well whatever it is, if you *do* whatever, right now, in today’s life – smoking, or not smoking, whatever – probably you can ask why you smoke.
 You like or you don’t like, or whatever reason it is.
 But that reason is really just a little understanding of human life, because you want to justify your life.
 But finally, you realize whatever reason you have, it doesn’t fit to your life. *Why?* Finally you feel that reason is nothing but something you try to protect yourself with.
 Don’t you think so?

 So finally, why do you smoke? [...]
 That’s why finally, very naturally we try to understand a more deep level of human existence, connected with the past and the future, et cetera. *Why?* So very naturally through the present life, we can [peek at the] past life.
 That is karma.
 So maybe you did [something] in the past.